Paul Porter Arena - Gardner-Webb Runnin' Bulldogs

 We told you earlier that there is no seat too far from the floor in Paul Porter Arena, and one of the first places you will notice this is the behavior of the fans.
 The size of the town and sense of community means that many generations of Gardner-Webb fans are often in attendance.
 The size of the building also allows for a loud and intimidating crowd, reaching a level that rivals that of much larger facilities.
 The layout of the building and the seats' proximity to the floor makes this a great home-court advantage.

-There is a fan section across from the Gardner-Webb bench called the Holtmanniacs.
-Drawing their name from current head coach Chris Holtmann, this group playfully - but respectfully - heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
+There is a student section across from the Gardner-Webb bench called the Dawg Pound.
+This group playfully - but respectfully - heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
 The group sits next to the band, making for a pretty boisterous corner of the arena.
 This section is also extremely close to the floor -- close enough, at times, to reach out and yell in the face of opposing players attempting to bring the ball inbounds.

 Former head coach Chris Holtmann's arrival at Gardner-Webb in 2010 started the process of taking the program to the next level, and as current coach Tim Craft and the Runnin' Bulldogs continue to build a successful program, one would hope that the arena will fill up on a regular basis.
 This is the logical next step in the program's success.
 The bleacher seats above each basket are rarely used, and these would seem to be a good place to enjoy the game.